-Pursuant to Section 163.3177(b)(g), for those units of local government that are abutting the Gulf of Mexico or the Atlantic Ocean, the preparation of a Coastal Management Element is required.
-In addition to the requirements of Section 163.3177(b)(g), the Coastal Management Element must also meet the requirements of Section 163.3178, F.S., which is solely dedicated to coastal management.
+Pursuant to §163.3177(b)(g), Fla.
+Stat. for those units of local government that are abutting the Gulf of Mexico or the Atlantic Ocean, the preparation of a Coastal Management Element is required.
+In addition to the requirements of §163.3177(b)(g), Fla.
+Stat. the Coastal Management Element must also meet the requirements of §163.3178, F.S., which is solely dedicated to coastal management.

-The Coastal Management Element objectives set forth in Section 163.3177(b)(g) provides the principles, guidelines, standards, and strategies to guide the local government's decisions and program implementation.
+The Coastal Management Element objectives set forth in §163.3177(b)(g) Fla.
+Stat. provides the principles, guidelines, standards, and strategies to guide the local government's decisions and program implementation.
 The objectives include the following.

 - 1. Maintain, restore, and enhance the overall quality of the coastal zone environment, including, but not limited to, its amenities and aesthetic values. - 2.
 Preserve the continued existence of viable populations of all species of wildlife and marine life. - 3.
 Protect the orderly and balanced utilization and preservation, consistent with sound conservation principles, of all living and nonliving coastal zone resources. - 4.
 Avoid irreversible and irretrievable loss of coastal zone resources. - 5.
 Use ecological planning principles and assumptions in the determination of the suitability of permitted development. - 6.
-Limit public expenditures that subsidize development in coastal high-hazard areas.
+Limit public expenditures that subsidize development in coastal high-hazard areas. - 7.
+6. Protect human life against the effects of natural disasters.

-1 https://coast.noaa.gov/czm/act 2 lbid
+1 https://coast.noaa.gov/czm/act

-- 7. Protect human life against the effects of natural disasters. - 8.
-Direct the orderly development, maintenance, and use of ports identified to facilitate deepwater commercial navigation and other related activities. - 9.
-Preserve historic and archaeological resources, which include the sensitive adaptive use of these resources. - 10.
+- 7. Direct the orderly development, maintenance, and use of ports identified to facilitate deep-water commercial navigation and other related activities. - 8.
+Preserve historic and archaeological resources, which include the sensitive adaptive use of these resources. - 9.
 At the option of the local government, develop an adaptation action area designation for those low-lying coastal zones that are experiencing coastal flooding due to extreme high tides and storm surge and are vulnerable to the impacts of rising sea level.

-As stated, the Florida Statutes contains specific regulations that only pertain to coastal management in Section 163.3178, F.S.
+As stated, the Florida Statutes contains specific regulations that only pertain to coastal management in §163.3178, Fla.Stat.
 Within this statute, the Florida Legislature recognized there is significant interest in the resources of the coastal zone of the State.
 Further, the Legislature recognized that, in the event of a natural disaster, the State may provide financial assistance to local governments for the reconstruction of roads, sewer systems, and other public facilities.
-Therefore, it has been the intent of the Legislature that local government comprehensive plans restrict development activities where such activities would damage or destroy coastal resources, and that such plans protect human life and limit public expenditures in areas that are subject to destruction by natural disaster.
+Therefore, it is the intent of the Legislature that local government comprehensive plans restrict development activities where such activities would damage or destroy coastal resources, and that such plans protect human life and limit public expenditures in areas that are subject to destruction by natural disaster.

-Pursuant to Section 163.3178(2), each Coastal Management Element is required to be based on studies, surveys, and data that are consistent with coastal resource plans prepared and adopted pursuant to general or special law; and contain the following.
+Pursuant to §163.3178(2), each Coastal Management Element is required to be based on studies, surveys, and data that are consistent with coastal resource plans prepared and adopted pursuant to general or special law; and contain the following: